HaydenElza/elzahomestead.github.io/about.md

 permalink: /about/
 ---

 We are a family homestead based business specializing in local and sustainable food production.
-All of our produce is grown using natural and organic methods, we never use chemicals of any kind!
+All of our produce and fish are produced using only natural methods.
+We never use chemicals, pesticides, hormones, or gmo's of any kind on our homestead, no exceptions!
 <br><br>
-Jared Elza – Homesteader
+Jared Elza
+Elza Homestead